Booth Men, Booth Companies and Booth Brands

 Kurt Herschfeldt (original Atlantic Tanning boss)

-Jack Husselby Long time Wades Gen. Mgr & Technical person (went to BLC on closure of Wades)
+Jack Husselby Long time Wades Gen. Mgr & Technical person (went to BLC on closure of Wades) Died, aged 95, towards the end of 2021

 Jim Jackman Wade Technician who became head of Booths R&D after Mr Simon in 1968.
 Jim Jackman was a major figure in the setting up the Leather Conservation Centre, and I remember him talking a great deal about it around 1979/1980.
+He joined Wades in 1952

 C.W.
 Jones Sir Clement Jones.
 Hired by George Booth in July 1902 to help in the USA.
 Remained a great friend of Booths until he died 29th October 1963.
 “No choice could have been more fortunate for me in those first years in America when friction between factories and the young Englishman representing the absentee English owner would have been fatal”.
 Crow (p40)